If you need to end a tenancy because one of our residents has died or had to go into care, then there is a legal process we have to follow.

 If you can, please reply to the email or letter within seven days of receiving it.
 If the tenant has died, we will also require a copy of the death certificate.

-We will arrange a convenient time to come and inspect the property.
 During the notice period, you should clear the property, including any loft spaces and gardens, and return the keys to us.
 (Please see Leaving your home for further information.)

 Rent is due until the tenancy ends.
 If the tenant has died, any outstanding rent can be paid from the proceeds of the estate following the probate period.
 If they were receiving housing benefit, their claim will end immediately upon their death.